The Discovery Meeting allows the FYI team to learn about your practice and develop and to develop an onboarding plan to suit your requirements.

 A typical filing structure used by most practices can be seen below, using Client Code - Year - Worktype.

 Note: For practices integrated with Xero Practice Manager, in Xero Practice Manager the client name is held in the format "Last Name, First Name".
 If you have set up your filing structure as "First Name Last Name", FYI will check for this format so that documents will be imported against the relevant Client Name.

 Note: After the migration of historical documents, any Client names that do not match XPM records can easily be amended using FYI’s Resolve Clients feature.

 Location of Client Code

-When migrating documents from a legacy document management system, if the Client Code (that matches the Xero Practice Manager client with the legacy document store) is not stored in the Xero Practice Manager “Client Code” field or the “XPM ID”, but in some other custom field in Xero Practice Manager, this needs to be selected in the Onboarding Wizard in the Client Code custom field in the Migrate section prior to syncing.
+When migrating documents from legacy document management software, for practices integrated with Xero Practice Manager, if the Client Code (that matches the Xero Practice Manager client with the legacy document store) is not stored in the Xero Practice Manager “Client Code” field or the “XPM ID”, but in some other custom field in Xero Practice Manager, this needs to be selected in the Onboarding Wizard in the Client Code custom field in the Migrate section prior to syncing.
 This is most commonly for UK and New Zealand sites.